-On April 15, 2021, a contract renewal review was conducted for Kid's Community College Charter High School to review the school thoroughly and systematically.
-The review covered the educational program, organizational practices and business practices evident at the school and relevant to charter school law and the contract between the Hillsborough County School Board (HCSB) and the Kid's Community College Charter High School Board.
-The Review Team comprised of district Charter Schools Office staff, as well as, district experts from Human Resources, Curriculum/Instruction, Assessment, and Business/Finance participated in the review process.
+On April 5, 2021, a contract renewal review was conducted for Pivot Charter School to review the school thoroughly and systematically.
+The renewal review covered the educational program, organizational practices, and business practices evident at the school and relevant to charter school law and the contract between the Hillsborough County School Board (HCSB) and the Pivot Charter School Board.
+The Review Team comprised of district Charter Schools Office staff, as well as district experts from Human Resources, Curriculum/Instruction, Assessment, and Business/Finance participated in the review process.